lorencig/l0renc1.github.io/_projects/OPCUA.md

 ---
 layout: page
 title: UA OPC Python Interface
-description: This application provides a graphical interface to control pumps connected to an OPC UA server.
-The user can create and execute a sequence of actions for the devices (pumps) in a defined order.
+description: This platform provides a versatile and user-friendly interface for controlling laboratory pumps via OPC UA protocol.
+Pumps are a critical component in fluidic systems, especially in laboratory-scale applications where precise control of fluid flow is essential.
+This application is specifically tailored for such applications, allowing users to automate and monitor the operation of pumps with ease and accuracy.
+The user can create and execute a sequence of actions for the pumps in a defined order.
 img: assets/img/UAOPC.png
 importance: 1
 category: science